 Present preliminary research findings at conferences or other symposia.
 Conferences are an excellent venue for disseminating new research findings and enhancing your visibility.

 Formulate a concise, well-constructed title and abstract for a work.
 The title is your hook to grab the attention of readers.
 A declarative title is recommended.
 Include crucial keywords (both natural language and controlled vocabulary words) in the abstract.
 Most databases allow for searching of words noted in a title and an abstract, and secondly, a clear abstract allows users to quickly discern the basis of the work when reviewing a list of results generated by a search query.
-It is recommended that authors construct an abstract that includes as many specific keywords that summarize the content of the work.
-What is the work about?
-Be specific in describing the work to enhance retrieval of the work in databases and search engines.
+Adding MeSH terms to a title and abstract are highly recommended.
+As of mid-2022, Medical Subject Headings (MeSH) will be assigned to works published in MEDLINE-indexed journals using an automated indexing process.
+The automated indexing is based on an algorithm using the title and an abstract of the work to produce a list of MeSH terms.

 See the classic 1947 work by Dr. Estelle Brodman “How to Write a Paper” on the importance of a title.

 Review the publisher copyright form for a manuscript and retain as many rights to the work that to allow for maximum flexibility to re-use the work.

 Consider the desired audience when choosing a journal for publication.
 Topic-specific journals or journals published by a specialized society may disseminate research results on a topic more efficiently to a desired audience than general science journals, such as Nature or Journal of the American Medical Association.
 More specialized journals, even with a potentially smaller readership, may offer an author broader dissemination of relevant research results to their peers in their specific field of research.

 Publish “negative” as well as positive research findings.
 Publication of negative findings leads to further applicability of research and prevents others from duplicating research.